Jonny Greenwood: 2007–2010: There Will Be Blood and In Rainbows

-2010—2013: Norwegian Wood and The King of Limbs
+2010–2013: Norwegian Wood and The King of Limbs

-In February 2010, Greenwood debuted a new composition, "Doghouse", at the BBC's Maida Vale Studios.
-Greenwood wrote the piece in hotels and dressing rooms while on tour with Radiohead.
+In February 2010, Greenwood debuted a new composition, "Doghouse", at the BBC's Maida Vale Studios, written in hotels and dressing rooms while on tour with Radiohead.
 He expanded "Doghouse" into the score for the Japanese film Norwegian Wood, released later that year.
-Greenwood played guitar on Bryan Ferry's 2010 album Olympia.
-In 2011, he and Yorke collaborated with the rapper MF Doom on the track "Retarded Fren".
+Greenwood and Yorke performed a surprise set at Glastonbury Festival 2010, performing Radiohead and Eraser songs.
+Greenwood also played guitar on Bryan Ferry's 2010 album Olympia.

-Radiohead's eighth album, The King of Limbs (2011), was recorded using sampler software written by Greenwood.
-In 2011, Greenwood scored We Need to Talk About Kevin, directed by Lynne Ramsay, using instruments including a wire-strung harp.
-In 2012, he composed the score for Anderson's film The Master.
+Radiohead's recorded their eighth album, The King of Limbs (2011), using sampler software written by Greenwood.
+By 2011, Radiohead had sold more than 30 million albums.
+That year, Greenwood scored We Need to Talk About Kevin, directed by Lynne Ramsay, using instruments including a wire-strung harp.
+With Yorke, he also collaborated with the rapper MF Doom on the track "Retarded Fren".

+In 2012, Greenwood composed the score for Anderson's film The Master.
 That March, Greenwood and the Polish composer Krzysztof Penderecki, one of Greenwood's greatest influences, released an album comprising Penderecki's 1960s compositions Polymorphia and Threnody for the Victims of Hiroshima, Greenwood's "Popcorn Superhet Receiver", and a new work by Greenwood, "48 Responses to Polymorphia".

 In the same year, Greenwood accepted a three-month residency with the Australian Chamber Orchestra in Sydney and composed a new piece, "Water".
 Greenwood, Yorke, and other artists contributed music to The UK Gold, a 2013 documentary about tax avoidance in the UK.
 The soundtrack was released free in February 2015 through the online audio platform SoundCloud.